kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

    :align: center
    :alt: View before enabling GitHub Action runs.

-   View before enabling GitHub Action runs
+   View before enabling GitHub Action runs on a fork

 GitHub will automatically detect GitHub Action workflows in your project, but on forked repositories it requires you to explicitly